 Desi ghee?
 How is it different from regular ghee?
 Why is it so special and how did it earn the precursor ‘Desi?’
 Well.
 First things first.
 To put it precisely, desi ghee is made from pure cow’s milk.
 It is produced after enormous churning of buttermilk and heating butter at the right temperature, in a traditional method for that aromatic and rich flavour.

 Alright.
-If you thought, it’s interesting, let’s talk more about own desi ghee or just clarified butter as they simply put it in English.
+If you think, it’s interesting, let’s talk more about our own desi ghee or just clarified butter as they simply put it in English.
 And again if you are wondering if the desi ghee too claimed its position back and if it is actually healthy - in the next few paragraphs, we will be busting numerous myths associated with that golden colour, clear liquid with occasional solidified content floating around – and why, you should be making it a part of your staple diet, right now!

 There is no denying that ghee or ghrita, as they say in Sanskrit is our own Indian invention.
 Each tiny drop has been nurturing mankind for a countless number of generations, occupying an important role in rituals, as an integral part of ancient medicine Ayurveda eventually becoming an inseparable part of our lives.